The Forgotten Service? Remembering the Merchant Marine

 Honor unto Whom Honor is Due on Memorial Day and Everyday

-The United States Merchant Marine (those in the U. S. Maritime Service and the Naval Reserve officers) is a proud member of our uniformed services.
-Trained to serve in war when needed, these officers and crew sail the high seas to promote our nation’s commerce across the globe.
-During times of crisis, the Merchant Marine becomes Naval or Coast Guard assets.
-Merchant Marine officers are activated into the U.S. Coast Guard or U.S. Navy, courageously supplying human and machine resources to defend our continent and support our Allies.
-No service gave more in blood and lives lost than the Merchant Marine in WWII.
-Being the son of an officer—officially a Coast Guard officer—my father’s photo was always displayed as I grew up (he died when I was five).
-I was proud of his service and have always sought to help others remember.
+The United States Merchant Marine (those in the former U.S. Maritime Service, the current Merchant Service of the Department of Transportation, and the Naval Reserve officers) stands as a proud member of our uniformed services and, in times of war, under the orders of the President, as members of the Armed Forces.
+Trained to serve in wartime when needed, these officers and crew navigate the high seas to promote our nation’s commerce around the world.
+During crises, the Merchant Marine acts as Naval or Coast Guard assets.
+Merchant Marine officers are activated into the U.S. Coast Guard or U.S. Navy, bravely providing human and mechanical resources to defend our continent and assist our Allies.
+No service sacrificed more in blood and lives than the Merchant Marine during WWII.
+As the son of an officer—officially a Coast Guard officer—my father’s photo was always displayed as I grew up (he died when I was five).
+I felt proud of his service and have always aimed to help others remember

 Let me share some things you may not have known about this excellent service that continues to serve our nation so well.